Domestic abuse notifications to schools.

 Abusive behaviour can occur in any relationship.
 It can continue even after the relationship has ended.
 Both men and women can be abused or abusers.

 The impact on children is likely to influence their development and social skills.
-To promote early support and identification of safeguarding concerns Derbyshire County Council and Derbyshire Police have been developing a method of safely informing schools of domestic incidents they have attended where a child attends the school.
-Phase one will include all incidents of domestic abuse for statutory school aged children when known to the police so that schools are aware of safeguarding concerns at all levels.
+To promote early support and identification of safeguarding concerns Derbyshire County Council have assisted Derbyshire Police in developing a method whereby the police safely and securely send schools a notification of a domestic incidents in Derbyshire where the child attends a Derbyshire school.
+This will include all incidents of domestic abuse for statutory school aged children when known to the police, so that schools are aware of safeguarding concerns at all levels.

-Safer Derbyshire is our domestic abuse support and information services in Derbyshire.
+Safer Derbyshire; is our domestic abuse support and information service in Derbyshire.
+This site provides information and training for the public and practitioners.